 Whether you're a first time builder seeking guidance or a seasoned enthusiast, we have you covered.

 Granted, if you just need to create a few documents and check your email, you can get by on much less than a $500 desktop.
-However, if you follow our budget build you'll have a system acceptable for any role apart from running graphically intense applications -- which could also be attainable by investing in a dedicated video card.
+However, our budget build gets you a system acceptable for any role apart from running graphically intense applications -- which could also be attainable by investing in a dedicated video card.

-Our Entry-Level Rig should be an excellent companion for running general applications and a sufficient solution for even the newest games on the market, albeit with some of the eye-candy dialed down.
+Our Entry-Level Rig is an excellent companion for running general applications and a sufficient solution for even the newest games on the market, albeit with some of the eye-candy dialed down.

 The Luxury System is a screaming-edge machine with no hard price cap.
-Every component in this guide is thoughtfully scrutinized, offering the most horsepower for your greenback.
-However, if a component's premium price isn't justified, it simply doesn't make the cut.
+Every component is thoughtfully scrutinized, offering the most horsepower for your greenback.
+If a component's premium price isn't justified, it won't make the cut.

-The Extreme Machine isn't governed by a budget as we simply pick the best hardware and disregard the associated price premium.
+The Extreme Machine isn't governed by a budget.
+We pick the best hardware and disregard the associated price premium.
 If it's 'extreme' enough then you'll find it in this build.